-When it comes to tattoo aftercare, Bryce also recommends, "just listening to your body ... if you have a brand that works well with you, just look for their unscented, antibacterial product."
-And when he says the brand that works for you, he doesn't just mean soap that's specifically made for face and body.
+When it comes to tattoo aftercare, Bryce also recommends "just listening to your body ... if you have a brand that works well with you, just look for their unscented, antibacterial product."
+And he doesn't just mean soap that's specifically made for the face and body.
 Sometimes, the best tattoo aftercare cleansers are hand soaps that you'd generally find in any bathroom!
-Read on to find out more.

 1. The All-Around Best Tattoo Soap

 Across the board, "Dial Gold is the classic go-to," says Bryce.
 Every single piercer or tattooer I've ever met has recommended this bathroom staple as the all-around best tattoo cleanser.
 It's inexpensive, easy to buy in bulk, and ultimately, one of the most effective soaps on the market for making sure your tattoo stays clean and free of infection.
 This 52-ounce juggernaut makes sure that no matter how big your tat is, you will absolutely never run out of soap.
 Something to keep in mind for folks with more sensitive skin is that while this soap is pretty much the holy grail of tattoo cleansers, it's also not 100 percent fragrance-free.
 If you're prone to irritation from scented products, it might be best to steer clear of this fan-favorite and opt for something completely unscented, like the option below.

-2The Best Tattoo Soap For Sensitive Skin
+2. The Best Tattoo Soap For Sensitive Skin

 For anything other than Dial, Bryce recommends opting for something fragrance-free — and this Neutrogena bar soap really fits the bill.
 It's amazing for sensitive skin because it's free of nearly all potential irritants like fragrances, dyes, detergents, and hardeners.
 The formula is hypoallergenic and made with the popular humectant glycerin, which means it'll help your newly-tattooed skin retain moisture.
 Your brand new work of art won't just look hydrated in between washes, but it'll actually feel comfortable and clean throughout the healing process.
 I recommend this Amazon pack because it's far cheaper to buy bar soap in bulk than to pick up a single from your local drugstore, so you won't just be saving your new tattoo, but your time and money, too!

-3The Best Tattoo Soap For Dry Skin
+3. The Best Tattoo Soap For Dry Skin

-4The Best All-Natural Tattoo Soap
+4. The Best All-Natural Tattoo Soap

 Dr. Bronner's products are vegan, all-natural, and cruelty-free, and their formulas help me with everything from BO to hormonal acne, so why should tattoos be any exception?
 Following Bryce's advice to opt for the unscented, I picked Dr. Bronner's baby soap — the most gentle of all their formulas — as the best all-natural tattoo soap pick.
 Coconut, hemp, jojoba, and olive oils make sure that even though this soap is super effective, it won't dry out your new tattoo.
 And, because the formula is so concentrated, you only need to dilute a few drops with water to get the rich lather you need to fully clean your skin.